 However, I find 50 MP full-frame imaging sensor resolution optimal for ultra-high resolution while providing low noise at the pixel level, avoiding the softening effects of diffraction, and being manageable for camera shake.
 Of course, down-sampling higher resolution images, such as those from the Sony a7R IV, to 50 MP results in at least equal image quality, including in all of those regards.

-I'll use a Sony a1 vs. Canon EOS R5 comparison to illustrate a point.
-While Sony cameras produce extremely sharp images, they show greater levels of moiré or false color.
+I'll use a Sony Alpha 1 vs. Canon EOS R5 comparison to illustrate a point.
+While Sony cameras produce extremely sharp images, they show greater levels of moiré or false color (influenced by the Capture One software conversion).
 Note that difference in the Sony vs. Canon comparison.

 Does everyone need 50-megapixels of resolution?
 No, but from an image quality perspective, I can't think of a negative reason for having too many pixels.
 All other aspects remaining equal, more is better.
 It takes no more effort to press the shutter release on an ultra-high resolution camera than on a low-resolution camera.